Política de privacidad

 - to withdraw your consent to our use of your personal data at any time where we rely on your consent to use or process that personal data.
 If you withdraw your consent, this will not affect the lawfulness of our use and processing of your personal data on the basis of your consent before the point in time when you withdraw your consent.

 You also have the right to lodge a complaint with a supervisory authority, which, for the purposes of Slovenia, the Information Commissioner, the contact details of which are available here: https://www.ip-rs.si/kazalo-kontakt-iskalnik/kontakt/.

-For further information about your rights in relation to your personal information, including certain limitations which apply to some of those rights, please see Articles 12 to 23 of the General Data Protection Regulation (GDPR), which is available here: http://ec.europa.eu/justice/data-protection/reform/files/regulation_oj_en.pdf.
+For further information about your rights in relation to your personal data, including certain limitations which apply to some of those rights, please see Articles 12 to 23 of the General Data Protection Regulation (GDPR), which is available here: http://ec.europa.eu/justice/data-protection/reform/files/regulation_oj_en.pdf.

-- to object to us processing your personal information for direct marketing purposes (including any automated evaluation we make about you or any of your characteristics as a person, to the extent that it is related to such direct marketing).
+- to object to us processing your personal data for direct marketing purposes (including any automated evaluation we make about you or any of your characteristics as a person, to the extent that it is related to such direct marketing).

 - clicking the unsubscribe link contained at the bottom of any marketing email we send to you and following the instructions which appear in your browser following your clicking on that link; or

 - sending an email to firstname.lastname@example.org asking that we stop sending you marketing communications or by including the words "OPT OUT".